-In modern times brushes came into wider use with the establishment of school education from the beginning of the Meiji period (1868-1912), and the demand for quality brushes has never ceased.
+Brushes became more widely used following the establishment of school education at the beginning of the Meiji era (1868-1912), and the demand for high-quality brushes has remained constant ever since.

-The raw material for these brushes comes from the hairs of several different animals, including sheep, horses, deers, raccoons, weasels, martens, rabbits, squirrels.
-The brushes are made by skilfully combining the infinite variety of hair qualities such as elasticity, strength, length, etc.
+The raw material for these brushes comes from the hair of various animals, including sheep, horses, deer, tanuki, weasels, martens, rabbits and squirrels.
+The brushes are made by skillfully combining hair qualities such as elasticity, strength and length.

 How to make

-Depending on the brush type, the hair to be used as a raw material is sorted, rubbed in ash and bundled together.
-It is then immersed in water, given a shape, shuffled, a core is made and the top hair is coiled.
-Once dried, the base is tied with hemp thread, thus completing the neck.
-After it is the placed into the shaft and fixed in place with adhesive, the brush is completed by engraving an inscription.
+Depending on the type of brush, various animal hairs are sorted, rubbed in ash and bundled together.
+The bundle is then immersed in water, shaped and mixed together, the core is formed and the top hair is coiled.
+Once dried, the base is tied with hemp thread to complete the neck.
+After it is placed into the shaft and fixed with adhesive, the brush is completed by engraving an inscription on the handle.